LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

     | Good job!
 You win!

-   For debugging purposes, you might want to have ``secret`` be printed out right away
+   For debugging purposes, you might want to have ``secret`` be printed out right away.
-   (but eliminate that part when everything works)!
+   (Eliminate that part when everything works!)

 Part 4:  Let the Player Set the Range of Values
 ------------------------------------------------